 Our credit ratings are an assessment by rating agencies of our ability to pay our debts when they come due.
 Consequently, real or anticipated changes in our credit ratings will generally affect the market value of our Notes.
 In March 2017, Fitch Ratings, or Fitch, placed our investment grade rating on negative watch due to elevated leverage.
+This means that there is a more imminent potential for a ratings downgrade.
 Our credit ratings may not reflect the potential impact of risks relating to the structure or marketing of our Notes.
 Credit ratings are not a recommendation to buy, sell or hold any security, and may be revised or withdrawn at any time by the issuing organization in its sole discretion.
 Neither we nor any underwriter undertakes any obligation to maintain our credit ratings or to advise holders of our Notes of any changes in our credit ratings.
 The 2019 Notes are rated by Standard & Poor's Ratings Services, or S&P, and Fitch.
 There can be no assurance that their respective credit ratings will remain for any given period of time or that such credit ratings will not be lowered or withdrawn entirely by S&P or Fitch if in either of their respective judgments future circumstances relating to the basis of the credit rating, such as adverse changes in our Company, so warrant.
 The conditions of the financial markets and prevailing interest rates have fluctuated in the past and are likely to fluctuate in the future.